Sunday, December 20, 2020

 In this clip the spray Liu was given really was an antiseptic, the virus had already been released.
 Liu thought he would be spreading the immortality virus though.

 This clip demonstrates how many corona viruses can be spread.
-They are not just the COVID-19 'Wuhan coronavirus' both common colds and flu are coronaviruses too.
+They are not just the COVID-19 'Wuhan coronavirus' the common cold is a coronavirus and flu is spread in a similar way.
 They can spread directly by droplets from coughs and sneezes but they can also be spread by contact with an infected surface.
 Once on your hands you can increase the chance of infection by eating, touching your lips or nose or particularly by touching your eyes.
 You would be surprised how often we do that without noticing it.

 Time can play a big part in this.
 Most viruses can't survive long as infectious agents outside their host.
 Under ideal conditions, a damp cool surface hidden from sunlight it's possible for viruses such as these to survive for nine days outside a living host.
 The examples mentioned in our story are good targets for passing on infection though.